-Maintain all utility services (e.g., electric, security, telephone, water) for the duration of the project.619.03 Method of Measurement.
+Maintain all utility services (e.g., electric, security, telephone, water) for the duration of the project.

+Furnish a concrete cylinder curing box capable of holding at least eight 6 x 12 inch (150 x 300 mm) cylinders at 73 F (23 C) +/- 3 degrees no matter what the ambient temperature is when constructing either portland cement concrete pavement over 10,000 square yards (8000 m2) or over 50 cubic yards (38 cubic meters) of bridge structure repair or replacement concrete.
+The box will have a sealed lid.

+619.03 Method of Measurement.
 The Department will measure Field Office, Type ___ by the number of months the office is maintained.
 A partial month at the end of the project will be paid as a full month.